drewcrawford/quartzcorer/README.md

-# Drew's fast QuartzCore bindings
+# Drew's fast Rust QuartzCore bindings

 Provides select Rust bindings for Apple [QuartzCore](https://developer.apple.com/documentation/quartzcore) framework, also known as Core Animation.
 As far as I know, this is the only crate to use this framework from Rust.